under-view/meta-amd/CUSTOMIZE.md

 Following is a list of components that can be enabled if you want them to be installed/available on your image, or can be configured:

-* **VULKAN - Vulkan driver and Loader Layer.**

-> It is required to run Vulkan based applications.
-Vulkan is a new
-> generation graphics and compute API that provides high-efficiency,
-> cross-platform access to modern GPUs.

-* **MPV \* - Video player based on MPlayer/mplayer2**

-> MPV is a movie player based on MPlayer and mplayer2.
-It supports a
-> wide variety of video file formats, audio and video codecs, and
-> subtitle types.

-* **COMMERCIAL MULTIMEDIA \* - License restricted multimedia components**

-> Certain multimedia formats require license restricted codecs and
-> software components which are not included in build by default.

-* **MULTI DISPLAY - Multiple display support**

-> You can connect multiple displays with AMD machines.
-The display
-> configuration/arrangement can be configured using this.

 * **ON-TARGET DEVELOPMENT - SDK for on-target development**

 > gcc, make, autotools, autoconf, build-essential etc.